Women empower the nation. Considering this, the Indian Government has started several welfare schemes for women in India.

 In this article, we will look at the various plans and schemes launched by the Government to empower women in India.

-Government Welfare Programs for Women in India
+Welfare Schemes for Women in India

 The government of India has initiated several schemes for women’s empowerment.
 Here are 5 schemes the government started to help women open new avenues and improve their lives in urban and rural areas.